nlathia/kettle-cli/README.md

 * Only http-triggered cloud functions are supported
 * This assumes that GCP APIs have been enabled and may not fail gracefully
-* There is no support for AWS yet

 Please report any bugs or issues to me (neal.lathia@gmail.com) or by raising an issue in this repo.